xbst/VoronDocs/docs/official/sourcing_faq.md

 ### How much filament do I need for all printed parts?

-Assuming no failed or reprinted parts, the following guidelines apply:
+Assuming no failed or reprinted parts and following the recommendations for accent parts, the following guidelines apply:

 - V0:
 - V1: